 |10.||Panasonic GF5||-||stereo / mono||-||-||mini||2.0||-||-||-|

 |16.||Sony HX90V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the LX7 has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the LX7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the LX7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic LX7 better than the Sony HX99 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Panasonic Lumix DMC-LX7:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.